-Extracts from Well-maintained Highways: Code of Practice for Highway Maintenance Management (UK Roads Liaison Group, 2016):
+Extracts from Well-managed Highway Infrastructure: A Code of Practice (UK Roads Liaison Group):

-- "Network hierarchy should take into account the desirability of continuity and of a consistent approach for walking and cycling. - ... traffic composition might indicate unusually high proportions of particular users, for example motorcyclists or cyclists for whom surface condition is of particular importance. - Where the level of use on particular cycle routes is significant and relevant to maintenance need, for example on commuter cycle routes, authorities may choose to establish categories based on use to ensure carriageways, footways and cycle routes are kept free of ice or snow at all times, even on the treated parts of the network. - Securing continuous improvement in the safety and serviceability of cycle routes, in particular network integrity, will be a necessary component for encouraging cycling as an alternative to the car.
+- Authorities should consider the needs of all road users, particularly vulnerable users, in planning and managing the network. [...]
+When schemes are planned and programmed there may be an opportunity to incorporate added value to the safety, priority, integrity or quality of footways and crossing facilities (particularly for vulnerable users), cycle routes and crossing facilities [etc]." - Network hierarchy should take into account the desirability of continuity and of a consistent approach for walking and cycling. - ... traffic composition might indicate unusually high proportions of particular users, for example motorcyclists or cyclists for whom surface condition is of particular importance. - Where the level of use on particular cycle routes is significant and relevant to maintenance need, for example on commuter cycle routes, authorities may choose to establish categories based on use to ensure carriageways, footways and cycle routes are kept free of ice or snow at all times, even on the treated parts of the network. - Securing continuous improvement in the safety and serviceability of cycle routes, in particular network integrity, will be a necessary component for encouraging cycling as an alternative to the car.
 It will be important for maintenance strategy positively to address this. - Network integrity is a particularly important consideration where cycle routes are segregated for part of their length, but intermittently rejoin the carriageway.
-In these circumstances a reasonably consistent level of maintenance should be provided and attention paid to carriageway edge condition in the un-segregated sections. - It would seem logical for cycle routes to be inspected by cycle, although inspection of parts of some shared routes may be possible by walking or by vehicle as appropriate. - Where footways or cycle routes remote from carriageways form part of an integrated route or network intended to encourage walking and cycle use, or are promoted by the authority, consideration should be given to adopting a consistent safety inspection frequency for the route or network as a whole. - It is also important to consider equipment requirements for dealing with footways and cycle routes.
-Specialist equipment, such as footway ploughs and footway salt spreaders, may be necessary for this purpose."
+In these circumstances a reasonably consistent level of maintenance should be provided, and attention paid to carriageway edge condition in the un-segregated sections. - It would seem logical for cycle routes to be inspected by cycle, although inspection of parts of some shared routes may be possible by walking or by vehicle as appropriate. - Where footways or cycle routes remote from carriageways form part of an integrated route or network intended to encourage walking and cycle use, or are promoted by the authority, consideration should be given to adopting a consistent safety inspection frequency for the route or network as a whole. - The [safety inspection] regime should be developed based on a risk assessment and provide a practical and reasonable approach to the risks and potential consequences identified.
+It should take account of potential risks to all users, and in particular those most vulnerable. - Feedback from members of the public is an increasing source of data on the condition of all aspects of the highway network, with the use of smartphones and other personal mobile technology providing details such as the location, time and imagery.
+If this source of data is to be used to complement dedicated inspection and survey techniques outlined above, then a policy should be approved and made public, with processes and systems [to make sure...] suitable communication is provided to contributors to both acknowledge receipt of any submitted information, and also feedback on how it has been used (for example, any resulting maintenance activity). - Issues for consideration in developing [a winter service] policy should include [...] treatment of facilities for walking and cycling; [...] extent of priority for vulnerable users. - It is also important to consider equipment requirements for dealing with footways and cycle routes.
+Specialist equipment, such as footway ploughs and footway salt spreaders, may be necessary for this purpose.